openai/universe-starter-agent/README.md

 creates a lag: where the greater the lag, the harder it is to solve environment with today's RL algorithms.
-Thus, to get the best possible results it is necessary to reduce the lag, which can be achieved by having both the environments/allocator and the agent live on the same high-speed computer network.
+Thus, to get the best possible results it is necessary to reduce the lag, which can be achieved by having both the environments and the agent live on the same high-speed computer network.
 So for example, if you have a fast local network, you could host the environments on one set of machines, and the agent on another machine that can speak to the